Ross Chastain: "The Hail Melon"

-In October, Chastain qualified for the Championship 4 by a thin margin at 2022 Xfinity 500 held at the Martinsville Speedway, where he, in tenth place on the last lap of the race, drove his car into the outside wall of the track in Turns 3 and 4 to pick up the unprecedented speed of up to 130 mph, overtaking Hamlin and four other drivers to finish in fifth place (Chastain would later end up in fourth place, due to Brad Keselowski being disqualified in the post-race inspection due to his car being found to be underweight).
-Chastain set a record for the fastest lap during a NASCAR Cup Series race for the track.
+In October, Chastain qualified for the Championship 4 by a thin margin at the 2022 Xfinity 500 held at Martinsville Speedway, where he, in tenth place on the last lap of the race, drove his car into the outside wall of the track in Turns 3 and 4 to pick up the unprecedented speed of up to 130 mph, overtaking Hamlin and four other drivers to finish in fifth place (Chastain would later end up in fourth place, due to Brad Keselowski being disqualified in the post-race inspection due to his car being found to be underweight).
+Chastain set a record for the fastest lap during a NASCAR Cup Series race at the track.

 The "wall-riding" move, nicknamed "Hail Melon" as a portmanteau of the Hail Mary pass in American football and "watermelon" in allusion to Chastain's background, was widely commented upon in the media.
 Chastain said that the move was inspired by playing the video game NASCAR 2005 on the GameCube as a kid with his brother Chad.
 Overtaken rival Hamlin, who was ultimately eliminated from the playoffs as a direct result of Chastain's move, described it as a "great move", adding that "when you have no other choice, it certainly is easy to do that."
 Although NASCAR ruled the maneuver legal, some race competitors and commentators criticized the move's safety and NASCAR banned the move the following season, indicating that all future occurrences would result in a time penalty.

 Within days, footage of the move received more than 100 million views on Twitter and other social media.